linkerd/website/linkerd.io/content/_index.md

   image_on_the_right: false
 announcement_banner:
   description: Linkerd 2.7 has been released!
 [Read the announcement >>](/2020/02/10/announcing-linkerd-2.7/)
-description: Linkerd is a service mesh for Kubernetes and beyond.
-It gives you observability, reliability, and security without requiring any changes to your code.
+description: Linkerd adds critical security, observability, and reliability to your Kubernetes stack, without any code changes.
 keywords:
 - cloud native applications
 outputs: